Capati/renderlink/README.md

 modern API.
 However, it`s not intended to be a strict clone of the spec, if something doesn't fit well with the intended usage, we'll change it.

-In practice, the early API stages will probably match WebGPU pretty closely.
+The early API stages will probably match WebGPU pretty closely.
 Over time, naming, structure, and even core concepts may shift as things stabilize for better patterns.
 A future refactor is not only possible, it's expected.

 ### Shader Model

-One major deviation from the WebGPU specification is the shader language.
-WebGPU mandates WGSL as its shading language, but Odin GPU does **not** require WGSL for native backends.
+One major difference from the WebGPU specification is the shader language.
+WebGPU uses WGSL as its shading language, but Odin GPU does **not** require WGSL for native backends.

 WGSL is only used when targeting WebAssembly/WebGPU in the browser.
 For native platforms, you’re free to bring your own shaders in whatever format or language your backend supports (SPIR-V, GLSL,